Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 ### Goal

-Confirm that interaction logic is **simple, predictable, and platform-native**.
+Confirm that interaction logic is **simple, predictable, and platform‑native**.

 ### Checks